 "Banks could be liable if they're not paying attention to what's going on," Tayne said.
 "You can't just dump hundreds of thousands of accounts on a debt-collection firm and say, 'Go do what you have to do.'"

 "There is a set of rules for a reason and I think it would be irresponsible for banks to give out their paper without monitoring what's going on," Tayne said.

 Bank of America declined to comment.
 Capital One, Discover and JPMorgan did not respond to requests for comment.
 The American Bankers Association also declined to comment.

 Although not named in the CFPB's lawsuit, numerous other banks have hired Hanna & Associates to pursue debts, on everything from credit-card debt and car loans, to auto loans and student loans, according to state court records.
 In the past five years, Hanna & Associates has represented BB&T; Citigroup; HSBC; Merrick Bank in South Jordan, Utah; and SunTrust Banks, among others, according to documents filed with the DeKalb County, Ga., Superior Court.

-Last month, Hanna & Associates filed a motion to dismiss the CFPB's lawsuit, arguing that the CFPB is trying to regulate lawyers, an authority that it does not have, and that argument has merit, said Caren Enloe, an attorney with Morris, Manning & Martin in Durham, N.C., who is not involved in the Hanna case.
+Attorneys for Hanna & Associates argue that the CFPB is trying to regulate lawyers, an authority that it does not have, and that argument has merit, said Caren Enloe, an attorney with Morris, Manning & Martin in Durham, N.C., who is not involved in the Hanna case.

 "The length to which the CFPB is reaching is a major concern," said Enloe, who represents banks and debt collectors.